 As far as music licensing goes, MegaSeg is simply a playback tool, similar to a CD player and mixer.
 Using Music.app/iTunes for example, you can transfer your CDs to your Mac and then import and play them in MegaSeg.
 Transferring CDs you’ve purchased to your drive is like making a backup copy of a software program.
 If you get rid of or sell your original purchased CD, you are required to delete the backup copy.

-MegaSeg includes many presets already setup for many popular controllers, and all MIDI controllers can interface with MegaSeg using the MIDI Learn Mode.
-Simply choose ‘New Preset’, select a relevant function in the control list, press the button or knob on the controller to connect it, and toggle out of the Learn Mode to try it out.
+MegaSeg includes presets for many popular DJ controllers, and any MIDI-based controller can interface with MegaSeg using your own custom preset in the MIDI Settings.
+Simply choose ‘New Preset’, select a relevant function in the control list, toggle ‘MIDI Learn Mode’ on, and press the button or knob on the controller to connect it, then toggle off the Learn Mode to try it out.
 If you make a preset for a new controller, or need any help doing so, please let us know.

 Yes, there are various options listed on our Controllers page.
 MegaSeg is compatible with any remote that sends “media key” commands, as well as shortcuts for Apple’s Keynote app (enable this mode by selecting the ‘Use Keynote Shortcuts’ command in the Playback menu.)
-MegaSeg also works with the Apple Remote that comes with some Macs, the Apple TV, or available separately.
+MegaSeg also works with the Apple Remote that comes with the Apple TV, or available separately.

 The Apple Remote’s center button segues into the next track; Play/Pause pauses the track with an optional spin-down effect.
 Holding Play/Pause down for one second will stop the current track and playlist.
 The + and - buttons adjusts the volume.
 The FF/REW buttons adjusts the Cue Position so you can repeat or skip tracks in your playlist queue.
 Holding down FF/REW buttons fast forwards or rewinds the current track.
 The Menu button toggles Auto mode for continuous playback.